User interface

 Move with slanted lines

-Allows moving the objects so that connection lines are re-routed the new location using slanted lines.
+Allows moving the objects so that connection lines are re-routed to the new location using slanted lines.

 Move and break connections